FastyBird/ns-panel-connector/docs/Configuration.md

 Let's create **Brightness** capability:

 ```
- What type of capability protocol you would like to add?
+ What type of capability attribute you would like to add?
 [Brightness]:
   [0] Brightness
  > Brightness
 ```

-These protocols are mandatory and must be configured.
+These attributes are mandatory and must be configured.

 You have two options.
-Connect protocols with FastyBird device or configure it as static value.
+Connect attributes with FastyBird device or configure it as static value.

 Let's try static configuration value:

 ```
- Connect protocol with device? (yes/no) [yes]:
+ Connect attribute with device? (yes/no) [yes]:
  > n
 ```

-Some protocols have a defined set of allowed values, while others accept values from a range.
-Therefore, the next question will vary depending on the selected protocol.
+Some attributes have a defined set of allowed values, while others accept values from a range.
+Therefore, the next question will vary depending on the selected attribute.

 ```
- Provide protocol value:
+ Provide attribute value:
  > 50
 ```

 And if you choose to connect characteristic with device:

 ```
- Connect protocol with device? (yes/no) [yes]:
+ Connect attribute with device? (yes/no) [yes]:
  > y
 ```